 Though its history in America is much longer, Evangelicalism began to significantly influence American politics and culture in the 1970s, culminating with the Reagan Revolution and the rise of the Religious Right.
 Today its influence continues to extend well beyond its own religious orbit.
 In Southern California, we are watching how both megachurches and small communities of young evangelicals are adapting to new social and cultural challenges.

-- ReportThe Varieties of American EvangelicalismDonald Trump’s ascent to the presidency has brought the culture, fault-lines and political commitments of American evangelicalism into sharp relief.
-How did a candidate whose lifestyle and morals starkly contradict conservative Christian …Topics: Evangelicals and Evangelicalism, Government and Religion, weforum
+- ReportThe Varieties of American EvangelicalismDonald Trump’s election as president in 2016 brought the culture, fault-lines and political commitments of American evangelicalism into sharp relief.
+How did a candidate whose lifestyle and morals starkly contradict conservative Christian …Topics: Evangelicalism, Faith-State Relations, weforum

 - CRCC in the NewsWall Street Journal: Richard Flory on Jesus in American CultureThe “He Gets Us” ad campaign has caused debate about its portrayal of Jesus, but Jesus always has had many faces in American culture.
-The Wall Street Journal describes how various Christian …Topics: Christians and Christianity, Evangelicals and Evangelicalism,
+The Wall Street Journal describes how various Christian …Topics: Christianity, Evangelicalism,

 - CommentaryStudent Reflection: Curating Religion: Pluralistically, Singularly, or Not At All?By Caris White Caris White is a student at Dartmouth College studying religion and art history.
-The following blog post was an independent project she worked on during a summer internship with …Topics: Christians and Christianity, Evangelicals and Evangelicalism, Media
+The following blog post was an independent project she worked on during a summer internship with …Topics: Christianity, Evangelicalism, Media and Technology

 - VideoLeading Outside the Confines of Culture: Thriving Congregations Conversation with Mark Labberton

 - CRCC in the NewsVoice of San Diego: Richard Flory on a Right-Wing ChurchThe Voice of San Diego profiled Awaken, a local evangelical church that has become a center for right-wing political organizing.
-CRCC’s Richard Flory provided context for conservative political activism of evangelical churches. …Topics: Christians and Christianity, Evangelicals and Evangelicalism, Political Attitudes and Values
+CRCC’s Richard Flory provided context for conservative political activism of evangelical churches. …Topics: Christianity, Evangelicalism, Politics

 - ArticleMunther Isaac: What Would Jesus Do at an Israeli Military Checkpoint?This article was originally published by Religion Unplugged, with the support of CRCC’s global project on engaged spirituality.
-BETHLEHEM— In the Evangelical Lutheran Christmas Church in Bethlehem, a stained glass window depicting …Topics: Engaged Spirituality, Evangelicals and Evangelicalism, Religious Leadership
+BETHLEHEM— In the Evangelical Lutheran Christmas Church in Bethlehem, a stained glass window depicting …Topics: Engaged Spirituality, Evangelicalism, Religious Leadership, Spiritual Exemplars

 “Is this the end of evangelicalism?
 If the term refers to the form of conservative American Protestant Christianity dominated by white men in large churches that has had a significant sociopolitical impact—particularly in the Republican Party—over the past 30 years, then probably yes.”